-- A natural person who is ordinarily resident in South Africa - As from 1 March 2005, a natural person who is physically present in South Africa for at least 91 days in the current and each of the preceding five tax years and at least 915 days during the five preceding tax years - A company or trust that is incorporated, established, formed or which has its place of effective management in South Africa.
+- A natural person who is ordinarily resident in South Africa - As from 1 March 2005, a natural person who is physically present in South Africa for at least 91 days in the current and each of the preceding five tax years and at least 915 days during the five preceding tax years.
+These days do not need to be consecutive - A company or trust that is incorporated, established, formed or which has its place of effective management in South Africa.